Raahul-Singh/games-and-ai/tictactoe/README.md

 quadrant first in each iteration.
 This also diversifies the search space and is akin to random restarts in local search.

+Further, by keeping a track of the previous moves, the goal test is done in order O(win score), again exploiting the locality of moves in tictactoe.

+Thus, a combination of `limiting Field of View`, a heuristic that exploits the `locality of previous moves`, `randomisation of search moves` and a clever implementation of `goal test` allows this program to play near optimally and with a near constant speed irrespective of the board size.